 To carry out the verification and control activities, a plan of interventions has been prepared by the Supervisory Body to verify compliance with the adopted protocols.

-For more information on the company’s strategy and approach, processes and procedures, as well as its conduct performance, see the “Governance Information” chapter of the sustainability reporting.
+For more information on the company’s strategy and approach, processes and procedures, as well as its conduct performance, see the “Governance disclosures” chapter of the sustainability statement.

 ISO 37001 Corruption prevention model | Anti-bribery and corruption model